Guide to Madlitics Fields

 Field label: segment3

-Captures the exact page where the visitor first entered your site, storing the original entry point of their session.
+Captures the exact page where the visitor first entered your site, recording the original entry point of the session.

 Field label: lp